All Episodes

 I listen to you guys because you talk the truth.

-But uh this country is in big trouble.
+But this country is in big trouble, big trouble.

-And people think that talking heads on the TV and uh, you know, these disingenuous uh flyby nighters like Donald Trump and and the entire Democrat Party are gonna do anything for this country, they're insane.
+And people think that talking heads on the TV and, you know, these disingenuous flyby nighters like Donald Trump and the entire Democrat Party are going to do anything for this country.

-Well, the the problem here, Sam, when you look at it, is you've got to be very careful about who is gonna do something for those.
+Well, the problem here, Sam, when you look at it, is you've got to be very careful about who is going to do something for this.

-Um we America is you know, Trump talks a lot about the debt.
+America is, you know, Trump talks a lot about the debt.

-It's like eighteen trillion, it's gonna be twenty trillion by the time uh uh Obama leaves office.
+It's going to be $20 trillion by the time Obama leaves office.

-So he'll have run up more debt than the forty-three presidents before him combined.
+So he'll have run up more debt than the 43 presidents before him combined.

-We are the most brocastically brokey broke, brokey brokiest basket case in history.
+We are the most broke-astically brokey, broke, brokey-brokeiest basket case in history.

-We have to pay back twenty trillion dollars just to get back to having nothing in our wallets, just to get back to having zip zero nada.
+We have to pay back $20 trillion just to get back to having nothing in our wallets, just to get back to having zip zero nadder.

-And when you look when you ask anybody in Washington about that, Democrats or Republicans, you can see in their eyes that they have no serious intention of e uh not only paying down the debt, but even of uh not ramping it up.
+And when you look, when you ask anybody in Washington about that, Democrats or Republicans, you can see in their eyes that they have no serious intention of not only paying down the debt, but even of not ramping it up.

 And again, other countries do.

-Uh the Canadian Liberal Party paid off uh the national debt in Canada, paid it down during the nineteen nineties.
+The Canadian Liberal Party paid off the national debt in Canada, paid it down during the 1990s.

 But you can't get American conservatives to be as fiscally conservative as Canadian Liberals.

-New Zealand right now is gonna be paying off is on is on schedule to pay off uh all its crown debt, as they call it government debt uh down there in a f in a few years.
+New Zealand right now is going to be paying off, is on schedule to pay off all its crown debt, as they call it, government debt, down there in a few years.

-How many times even even people like Paul Ryan say, well, I've got a problem to I've got a plan to reduce the rate of increase in federal spending by the year 2030 or whatever.
+How many times, even people like Paul Ryan, say, well, I've got a problem to, I've got a plan to reduce the rate of increase in federal spending by the year 2030 or whatever.

 At some point, this whole that's why this election, by the way, may well come down to Trump versus Bernie Sanders.

-That's how uh out of whack the American political process and American political life has come.
+That's how out of whack the American political process and American political life has come.

-Thank you very much for your call, uh, Sam, and thank you too, Don.
+Thank you very much for your call, Sam, and thank you too, Don.

 Whose fault is it that Hillary Clinton was driven to keep the confidential business of the United States government on a private server in the toilet in some guy's apartment in Colorado?

-Uh the New Yorker, Steve Collin, the New Yorker, tells us who is to blame.
+When you get right down to it, The New Yorker, Steve Collins The New Yorker, tells us who is to blame.

 Quote, Hillary Clinton recounts her struggle to defend her privacy while residing in the White House.